IDMNYU/IdeationPrototypingFA19_McDermott/seatbelts.md

-# Future Dystopia / Utopia Project
+# Project 3: Designing “Seatbelts” for Technology

 _Individual or Groups of 2_